redhat-openstack/openstack-puppet-modules/swift/README.md

 You much first setup [exported resources](http://docs.puppetlabs.com/puppet/3/reference/lang_exported.html).

 To utilize the swift module's functionality you will need to declare multiple resources.
-The following is a modified excerpt from the [openstack module](https://github.com/stackforge/puppet-openstack).
-This is not an exhaustive list of all the components needed, we recommend you consult and understand the [openstack module](https://github.com/stackforge/puppet-openstack) and the [core openstack](http://docs.openstack.org) documentation.
+This is not an exhaustive list of all the components needed, we recommend you consult and understand the [core openstack](http://docs.openstack.org) documentation.

 **Defining a swift storage node**